-One of the perks for writing for a site like SciFi Monkeys is that sometimes the editor says…hey, Chuck has been a pretty good boy lately…lets toss him something cool to read and review.
-Which is pretty much how Gabriel’s Trial by well known actor Robert LaSardo ended up on my desk.
+One of the perks for writing for a site like SciFi Monkeys is that sometimes the editor says…hey, Chuck has been a pretty good boy lately…let’s toss him something cool to read and review.
+Which is pretty much how Gabriel’s Trial by well-known actor Robert LaSardo ended up on my desk.
 The book was released by Dark Moon Press.

 I have to admit that I was a little skeptical, no offense to anyone intended but actors don’t always make the best writers.
 Then again, Robert LaSardo is hardly the typical actor.

 He has extensive TV and movie credits, usually playing an outlaw, outcast, gang member or prison inmate.
 He has appeared in the X-Files, Nip Tuck, NYPD Blue and countless other TV shows.
-His movie credits include Human Centipede 3, Death Race, Tomorrow you’re Gone and once again countless others.
+His movie credits include Human Centipede 3, Death Race, Tomorrow You’re Gone and once again countless others.
 I have always found him interesting, adding depth and nuance to cookie cutter bad guy parts but none of that matters because we aren’t here to discuss his acting career.

 We are here to discuss his new book, Gabriel’s Trial.

-Stephen King once said that the best horror stories aren’t anywhere near as scary on the big screen as they are played out in what he called the “theatre of the skull”, inside the readers own head.
+Stephen King once said that the best horror stories aren’t anywhere near as scary on the big screen as they are played out in what he called the “theater of the skull”, inside the readers own head.
 Gabriel’s Trial is such a story, it would be easy to use a cliché phrase like a slow descent into madness but that wouldn’t begin to do it justice.
 Think of it more as a slow waltz along the thin line between dreams and waking life, between hallucination and reality, between good and evil and between one’s angels and demons.

 Put less poetically, this story is pretty fucking brilliant.